iesl/diora/README.md

 ## Logging

 Various logs, checkpoints, and useful files are saved to a "log" directory when running DIORA.
-By default, this directory will be at `/path/to/diora/pytorch/log/${data_type}-${date}-${timestamp}`.
-For example, this might be the log directory: `~/code/diora/pytorch/txt_id-20181117-1542478880`.
+By default, this directory will be at `/path/to/diora/pytorch/log/${uuid}`.
+For example, this might be the log directory: `~/code/diora/pytorch/3d10566e`.
 You can specify your own directory using the `--experiment_path` flag.

 Some files stored in the log directory are:

 ```
-- experiment.log  # The output of the logger.
 - flags.json  # All the arguments the experiment was run with as a JSON file.
 - model_periodic.pt  # The latest model checkpoint, saved every N batches.
 - model.step_X.pt  # Another checkpoint is saved every X batches.